 The stipulations and cost of the skip permit depend on the size of the dumpster, the exact placement of it, and the restaurant location.

 How to Get a Skip Permit

 This process varies widely city to city, so google "your city" and "skip permit" to find out the requirements of your local council.
 The required forms should typically be found online.
-For example, here is the Dublin City Council application information.

-How Much Does a Skip Permit Cost?
+How Much Does a Dumpster Placement Permit Cost?

 To find out the exact cost of a skip placement permit for your restaurant, you should contact your local council.
 They can provide you with detailed information on the specific fees and requirements for obtaining a skip permit.

-Licences and Permits Across Ireland
+Licences and Permits Across the UK